| | | | | |

 I recently went to a women’s dinner at my church and they served this cran-orange almond salad.
 Lucky me, they even passed out copies of the recipe.
 I have been completely in love with this salad since I had it.
 So, I went out the next day and purchased the ingredients for it and have eaten it several times for my lunch.
 I just create my own individual sized version.

-I definitely think the whole cran-orange almond flavor is perfect for this time of year and especially for Christmas dinner.
+I definitely think the whole cran-orange almond flavor is perfect for this time of year, especially for Christmas dinner.
 Plus, fresh oranges always go on sale at Christmas.
 I have seen them at several stores for around 33 cents a pound.
 However, if you are really lucky you may just find a deal like my mom got last week.
 She found oranges at Winco for 18 cents a pound!
-She happen to pick me some up.
+She happened to pick me some up.
 I know, what a great mom!

 Cran_Orange Almond Salad | realmomkitchen.com